 The best type of roofing material for your home in Crowley will depend on a number of factors, including your budget and how often you want to do maintenance.

-Asphalt is less costly, while materials like metal are more expensive but last longer.
+Asphalt is more budget-friendly, while options like metal cost more but last longer.
 Clay roofing may be beneficial around Crowley due to its high solar reflectivity.
 Roofs of this type can help you save on cooling costs during the sunny summer months.
 You might be swayed by how environmentally friendly a material is, and opt for something like wood.

-In Louisiana, roofing contractors must hold a state home improvement registration to complete any work valued at $7,500 or more, and a residential contractor license for any construction worth more than $75,000.
-Both are handled by the Louisiana State Licensing Board for Contractors, and in both cases contractors must provide proof of at least general liability insurance.
+Roofing contractors in Louisiana must hold a state home improvement registration before they can complete any work valued at $7,500 or more, and a residential contractor license for any construction worth over $75,000.
+Both are handled by the Louisiana State Licensing Board for Contractors, and in both cases contractors must show proof of at least general liability insurance.

-Generally, the fall or the spring is the best time of year to have your roof replaced.
-In the summer, Crowley's hot temperatures can slow down the project.
+The best time of year to have your roof replaced is fall or spring.
+In the summer, Crowley's hot temperatures can impede progress.